ActianCorp/integration-platform-docs/docs/integration-manager/dashboard.md

 ### Recent Jobs

 Recent Jobs provides a table of recently-run jobs, and displays details and status for each job.
-Click the Start, Name, Type, Status, or Duration column headings to toggle between ascending and descending sort order. **<font color="red">Need image with better data.</font>**
+Click the Start, Name, Type, Status, or Duration column headings to toggle between ascending and descending sort order.

    ![Recent Jobs Widget](/img/Recent-Jobs-Widget.png)